balqui/pytokr/README.md

 ignored, in case only white-space remains then the program *is* at end of data.

-### Old, deprecataed usage on other string-based iterables
+### Old, deprecated usage on other string-based iterables

+Again, this still works on 0.1.0 but will print a deprecation message on `stderr`:

 `from pytokr import make_tokr`